Back To Search Results

 Section 21.
 Section 61-6-23 NMSA 1978 (being Laws 1989, Chapter 269, Section 19) is amended to read:

 "61-6-23.
-INVESTIGATION--SUBPOENA.--To investigate a complaint against a licensee, the board may issue investigative subpoenas prior to the issuance of a notice of contemplated action."
+INVESTIGATION--SUBPOENA.--To investigate a complaint against a licensee, the board may issue investigative subpoenas before issuing a notice of contemplated action."

 Section 22.
 Section 61-6-26 NMSA 1978 (being Laws 1989, Chapter 269, Section 22, as amended) is amended to read:

-B. All licensed physicians shall pay a triennial renewal fee and impaired physicians fee as provided in Section 61-6-19 NMSA 1978 and shall return the completed renewal form together with the renewal fee and other required documentation.
+B. All licensed physicians shall pay triennial and impaired physicians fees as provided in Section 61-6-19 NMSA 1978 and shall return the completed renewal form with the renewal fee and other required documentation.

-C. Each application for triennial renewal of license shall state the licensed physician's full name, business address, license number and date and all other information requested by the board.
+C. Each application for triennial license renewal shall state the licensed physician's full name, business address, license number, and date, as well as all other information requested by the board.

 E. A physician who submits the application for triennial renewal between August 16 and September 30 shall be assessed a cumulative late fee as provided in Paragraph (6) of Subsection A of Section 61-6-19 NMSA 1978.

-F. After September 30, the board may, in its discretion, summarily suspend for nonpayment of fees the license of a physician who has failed to renew his license."
+F. After September 30, the board may, at its discretion, summarily suspend the license of a physician who has failed to renew his license for nonpayment of fees."

 Section 23.
 Section 61-6-27 NMSA 1978 (being Laws 1945, Chapter 74, Section 2, as amended) is amended to read: